endbasic/endbasic/std/README.md

 ## What's in this crate?

-`endbasic-core` provides the language parser and interpreter.
-By design, this crate provides zero commands and zero functions.
+`endbasic-std` provides the language standard library, which is composed of various commands and functions.
+Each of these can be exposed to the interpreter individually.

-## Language features
+## Standard library features

-EndBASIC's language features are inspired by other BASIC interpreters but the language does not intend to be fully compatible with them.
-The language currently supports:
+EndBASIC's standard library is inspired by other BASIC interpreters but does not intend to be fully compatible with them.
+The library currently contains:

-*   Variable types: boolean (`?`), double (`#`), integer (`%`), and string
-    (`$`).
-*   Strong typing with optional variable type annotations.
-*   `IF ...
-THEN` / `ELSEIF ...
-THEN` / `ELSE` / `END IF` statements.
-*   `FOR x = ...
-TO ...
-[STEP ...]` / `NEXT` loops.
-*   `WHILE ...` / `END WHILE` loops.
-*   UTF-8 everywhere (I think).
+*   Console manipulation: `CLS`, `COLOR`, `INPUT`, `LOCATE`, `PRINT`.
+*   Interpreter interaction: `CLEAR`, `EXIT`, `HELP`.
+*   Numerics: `DTOI`, `ITOD`, `RANDOMIZE`, `RND`.
+*   Program manipulation: `DEL`, `DIR`, `EDIT`, `LOAD`, `NEW`, `RUN`, `SAVE`.
+*   Strings: `LEFT`, `LEN`, `LTRIM`, `MID`, `RIGHT`, `RTRIM`.

 ## Design principles

 Some highlights about the EndBASIC implementation are:

-*   Minimalist core.
-The interpreter knows how to execute the logic of the language but, by default, it exposes no builtins to the scripts—not even `INPUT` or `PRINT`.
-This makes EndBASIC ideal for embedding into other programs, as it is possible to execute external code without side-effects or by precisely controlling how such code interacts with the host program.
+*   Minimalist library.
+The standard library provides the logic for all built-in commands, but each command can be individually installed into the parser, and all interactions with the environment (e.g. the console, or the file system) are exposed via hooks that the caller needs to implement.

 *   Async support.
-The interpreter is async-compatible, making it trivial to embed it into Javascript via WASM.
+The library is async-compatible, making it trivial to embed it into Javascript via WASM.

 ## Examples

-The `examples` directory contains sample code to show how to embed the EndBASIC interpreter into your own programs.
+The `examples` directory contains sample code to show how to embed the EndBASIC interpreter and standard library into your own programs.